Apple, LG invest $10M in OLED microdisplay maker eMagin

-A small company that makes OLED microdisplays is getting some attention from tech giants with big plans for VR and AR.
+A small company that makes OLED microdisplays is getting some attention from tech giants with big plans for virtual and augmented reality.

 "We entered into strategic agreements with multiple Tier One consumer product companies for the design and development of microdisplays for consumer head mounted devices and, together with these companies, negotiated with mass production manufacturers for higher volume production capabilities," eMagin said in its filing.

-The company's flagship product is a 2K display with a resolution of 2,048x2,048 pixels and a 70 percent fill factor, the percentage of each pixel that can be used to gather light.
+The company's flagship product is a 2K display with a resolution of 2,048 by 2,048 pixels and a 70 percent fill factor, the percentage of each pixel that can be used to gather light.

 The investment, made in the form of a new stock issuance, was expected to be completed before the end of January, according to the filing.